Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: Method

-\paragraph{Intra-region knowledge aggregation}
+\subsubsection{Intra-region Knowledge Aggregation}

-For knowledge aggregation, our idea is to design a learnable aggregation function $\pi$ with a capacity for cross-modal reasoning, allowing it to determine the most relevant topics between the knowledge set $\mathcal{G}$ and the input image $x$.
+For knowledge aggregation, our idea is to design a learnable aggregation model $\pi$ with a capacity for cross-modal reasoning, allowing it to determine the most relevant topics between the knowledge set $\mathcal{G}$ and the enhanced embeddings of image $\mathcal{\tilde{O}}$.
 A straightforward way is adopting scaled dot product attention, which enables the topics and images to interact with one another.
-Concretely, we design a knowledge-image co-attention module, consisting of a lightweight multi-head attention (MHA) layer before a layer normalization (LN) layer, which can be defined as
+Concretely, we design a knowledge-image co-attention module using a $l$-layer Transformer.
+Formally,